Alzheimer's disease: Late onset

-Early onset
+Early onset familial

-Only 1–2% of Alzheimer's cases are inherited due to autosomal dominant effects, as Alzheimer's is highly polygenic.
-When the disease is caused by autosomal dominant variants, it is known as early onset familial Alzheimer's disease, which is rarer and has a faster rate of progression.
+Only 1–2% of Alzheimer's cases are inherited due to autosomal dominant mutations, as Alzheimer's disease is substantially polygenic.
+When autosomal dominant variants cause the disease, it is known as early-onset familial Alzheimer's disease, which is rarer and tends to progress more rapidly.
 Less than 5% of sporadic Alzheimer's disease have an earlier onset, and early-onset Alzheimer's is about 90% heritable.
 Familial Alzheimer's disease usually implies two or more persons affected in one or more generations.

 Early onset familial Alzheimer's disease can be attributed to mutations in one of three genes: those encoding amyloid-beta precursor protein (APP) and presenilins PSEN1 and PSEN2.
 Most mutations in the APP and presenilin genes increase the production of a small protein called amyloid beta (Aβ)42, which is the main component of amyloid plaques.
-Some of the mutations merely alter the ratio between Aβ42 and the other major forms—particularly Aβ40—without increasing Aβ42 levels in the brain.
+Some of the mutations merely alter the ratio between Aβ42 and the other major forms—particularly Aβ40—without increasing total Aβ levels in the brain.
 Two other genes associated with autosomal dominant Alzheimer's disease are ABCA7 and SORL1.

-Alleles in the TREM2 gene have been associated with a three to five times higher risk of developing Alzheimer's disease.
+Alleles in the TREM2 gene have been associated with a three to five times higher risk of developing early-onset Alzheimer's disease.

-A Japanese pedigree of familial Alzheimer's disease was found to be associated with a deletion mutation of codon 693 of APP.
+A Japanese pedigree of early-onset familial Alzheimer's disease was found to be associated with a deletion mutation of codon 693 of APP.
 This mutation and its association with Alzheimer's disease was first reported in 2008, and is known as the Osaka mutation.
 Only homozygotes with this mutation have an increased risk of developing Alzheimer's disease.
-This mutation accelerates Aβ oligomerization but the proteins do not form the amyloid fibrils that aggregate into amyloid plaques, suggesting that it is the Aβ oligomerization rather than the fibrils that may be the cause of this disease.
+This mutation accelerates Aβ oligomerization, but the proteins do not form the amyloid fibrils that aggregate into amyloid plaques, suggesting that Aβ oligomerization rather than the fibrils may be the cause of this disease.
 Mice expressing this mutation have all the usual pathologies of Alzheimer's disease.